What Is The Derivative Of - Cos X

 Historical Context

 The development of calculus, including the concepts of derivatives and integrals, is largely attributed to Sir Isaac Newton and Gottfried Wilhelm Leibniz in the late 17th century.
 While they developed calculus independently, their work laid the foundation for modern mathematics and physics.
-Trigonometric functions, including sine and cosine, have been studied since ancient times, with early developments in trigonometry occurring in ancient Greece and India.
+Practically speaking, trigonometric functions, including sine and cosine, have been studied since ancient times, with early developments in trigonometry occurring in ancient Greece and India.
 The formalization of calculus and its application to trigonometric functions allowed for a deeper understanding of their properties and behavior, leading to numerous applications in science and engineering.

 Trends and Latest Developments